nicolashodee/pokemon_store/README.md

 ## ✨ What's inside ?

-→ This project is running with Ruby on Rails for the back-end side and partly with Bootstrap for the front side.
+→ This project is running with Ruby on Rails for the back-end side and partly with Bootstrap for the front side.<br> → Features:
-→ Features:
 ```
 - Online store displaying pokemon pictures